 According to the 1997 change, school districts may continue the tax levying authority beyond the initial two-year period for an additional three years, in accord with the following requirements.
 The school district's board of education must determine that the costs attributable to commencing operation of the new school facility (or facilities) are significantly greater than the costs of operating other school facilities in the district.
 The tax that then may be levied is the amount computed by the State Board of Education by first determining the amount produced by the tax levied for operation of the facility (or facilities) by the district in the second year of the initial tax levying authority and by adding the amount of general state aid attributable to the school facilities weighting in that year.
-Of the amount so computed, 75.0 percent, 50.0 percent, and 25.0 percent, respectively, are the amount of this levy authorization, forwarded to the State Treasurer and credited to the SSDFF, produces ancillary school facilities weighting for the district.
+Of the amount so computed, 75.0 percent, 50.0 percent, and 25.0 percent, respectively, are the amounts that may be levied during the three-year period.
+A 1997 amendment specified that the amount of this levy authorization, forwarded to the State Treasurer and credited to the SSDFF, produces ancillary school facilities weighting for the district.